adrienharnay/ssr-starter-pack/README.md

 ```

 The server entry will generate the markup on the server and send it to the client.
 Note that if a redirection happens during the rendering of the App, it will immediately redirect the client, making it seamless for them.
+A few things to note:
+- we are using [react-helmet](https://github.com/nfl/react-helmet) to generate dynamic a dynamic head tag
+- we are injecting the `splitPoints` and `serverSideHeaders` in the window, so the client can use them
+- we are importing the CSS file and JS chunks differently whether we are in development mode or production, but we will cover that later
-I added [pace.js](http://github.hubspot.com/pace/docs/welcome/) to indicate to the user the site isn't responsive yet, but this is a matter of preference.
+- we are using [pace.js](http://github.hubspot.com/pace/docs/welcome/) to show the user the site isn't responsive yet, but this is a matter of preference.

-Also, note that we inject the `splitPoints` and `serverSideHeaders` in the window, for the client entry point to use.

 [client.js](./client/src/entry/js/client.js)
 ```js